 A Sermon on Ephesians 1:4Read more

 Why are Christians elected to salvation?
-Dr. Martyn Lloyd-Jones explores this doctrine showing that we are chosen by God to be holy.
-Echoing the apostle John, Paul says the purpose of God in Christ for his people is to undo, remove and rectify completely the effects of sin and the fall.
-By making us holy and without blame before Him, Christ destroys the work of the devil.
-The ability to be in the presence of God and communion with Him is our goal as Christians.
-In Christ, the believer has a new love and affection for God!
-Salvation is nothing less than a new relationship with God whereby we can stand before Him in His presence.
-If this is the end for which God has chosen us, evangelism then, must be concerned with preaching holiness.
-Holiness is not an addition to be added after someone is “saved.”
-Because we have been chosen, God will make us holy.
+In this sermon on Ephesians 1:4 titled “Holy and…Before Him in Love,” Dr. Martyn Lloyd-Jones explores this doctrine that believers are chosen by God to be holy.
+Echoing the apostle John, Paul says the purpose of God in Christ for His people is to undo, remove, and rectify completely the effects of sin and the fall.
+By making His people holy and without blame before Him, Christ destroys the work of the devil.
+The ability to be in the presence of God and communion with Him is the goal for Christians.
+In Christ, the believer has a new love and affection for God.
+Salvation is nothing less than a new relationship with God whereby the Christian can stand before Him in His presence.
+If this is the end for which God has chosen His people, they must be concerned with preaching holiness to others.
+Holiness is not an addition to be added after someone is saved.
+Because they have been chosen, God will make them holy.

 Additional Scripture Translations

 Ephesians 1:4, New American Standard Bible

 4just as He chose us in Him before the foundation of the world, that we would be holy and blameless before Him.
 In love

 4According as he hath chosen us in him before the foundation of the world, that we should be holy and without blame before him in love: